 NCA College of Management renders Diploma in International Financial Reporting (DipIFR) training on a periodical basis.
-DipIFR is the replacement of traditional GAAP concept.
+DipIFR is the replacement of the traditional GAAP concept.
 It is an international qualification in IFRS developed by ACCA.

 This course is designed especially for Financial Professionals who pursue a detailed understanding of IFRS and its implications.
 The certified program enables an in-depth understanding of key IFRS rules and principles, its recognition, presentation, measurement, and disclosure of its components in Financial Statements.

-Develop skills in preparing IFRS implied Financial Statement with the practical application of IFRS.
+Develop skills in preparing IFRS implied Financial Statements with the practical application of IFRS.
 More than 100+ countries have mandated IFRS and the demand shall continue.
-Nepal too is moving towards NFRS implementation several Banks, Financial Institutions and Insurance company have started embracing the global trend of IAS/IFRS.
+Nepal too is moving towards NFRS implementation several Banks, Financial Institutions, and Insurance companies have started embracing the global trend of IAS/IFRS.